AASI Jetcruzer: Jetcruzer 450

 Design work on the Jetcruzer commenced in March 1983, with prototype construction starting in 1988.
-The aerodynamic design was undertaken in the UK by Sandy Burns from 1984-1985, layout prepared by Ladislao Pazmany, structural design undertaken by David Kent of Light Transport Design in the UK, and the wind tunnel test done by University of San Diego.
-Prototype construction started in June 1988 and was first exhibited at the NBAA show in October 1988 with a 420 horsepower Rolls-Royce 250-C20S engine.
-The Allison 250-C20S prototype first flew on January 11, 1989.
-This initial version, designated the Jetcruzer 450 seated six people (including the pilot).
-The first flight of the Jetcruzer 450 forerunner was 11 January 1989 (N5369M).
-Preproduction prototype (N102JC) made its first flight in April 1991 while the first flight on production form (N450JC) was done on September 13 1992.
+The aerodynamic design was undertaken in the United Kingdom by Sandy Burns from 1984 to 1985, with the layout prepared by Ladislao Pazmany and structural design carried out by David Kent of Light Transport Design in the United Kingdom.
+Wind tunnel testing was conducted by the University of San Diego.

+Prototype construction began in June 1988 and the aircraft was first exhibited at the NBAA show in October 1988, powered by a 420 horsepower Rolls-Royce 250-C20S engine.
+The Allison 250-C20S-powered prototype first flew on 11 January 1989 (N5369M).

+This initial version, designated the Jetcruzer 450, seated six people including the pilot.
+A preproduction prototype (N102JC) first flew in April 1991, followed by the first production-standard aircraft (N450JC), which first flew on 13 September 1992.

+Early flight testing was conducted as part of the aircraft's certification program, during which performance and handling characteristics were evaluated.

+As part of its certification process, the aircraft was subject to special conditions issued by the Federal Aviation Administration addressing its novel design features.

+The aircraft received FAR Part 23 certification on 14 June 1994, becoming the first aircraft to receive FAA certification as spin-resistant under the newly developed criteria.

-It received its Federal Aviation Regulations Part 23 certification on 14 June, 1994, and was intending on receiving a single-engine FAA Part 135 public transport IFR certification Three prototypes were built, but AASI chose not to market this aircraft, in order to focus on more advanced versions.
-A spin recovery system for use in the flight test program was designed for the aircraft by Butler Parachute Systems which also worked on one for the Sino Swearingen SJ-30.
+A single-engine FAA Part 135 public transport IFR certification was planned.
+Three prototypes were built; however, AASI chose not to market this aircraft and instead focused development on more advanced variants.